Skip to Content

 Photo Courtesy of Nick from Wandering Wheatleys

-A nearby freshwater spring provides drinking water, and there are endless pools and swimming holes along the river.
-It’s honestly an oasis in the middle of the desert.
+Freshwater springs provide drinking water, and numerous pools and swimming holes create an oasis in the desert.

 Things to do in Havasu Falls